0xCoto/Virgo/docs/source/usage.rst

 Script method
 ^^^^^^^^^^^^^

-Alternatively, it can be called directly as a Python script using:
+Alternatively, it can be called directly from the command line using:

 .. code-block:: bash

-    python virgo.py [arguments]
+    virgo [arguments]

 The latter method is typically preferred for quick hardware-verification tests etc., although using ``Virgo`` as a module offers much more versatility.